-We have identified 3 recommendations for the Authority as a result of issues identified during the course of our audit.
+We have identified 4 recommendations for the Authority as a result of issues identified during the course of our audit.
 We have agreed our recommendations with management and we will report on progress on these recommendations during the course of the 2021/22 audit.
 The matters reported here are limited to those deficiencies that we have identified during the course of our audit and that we have concluded are of sufficient importance to merit being reported to you in accordance with auditing standards.

 Assessment Issue and risk Recommendations Medium Our work on journals identified that there is no formal approval process for posting journals, therefore the finance team members who have access to post journals are effectively approving their own entry.
 The Head of Finance and Senior Accountant complete a review of a sample of journal entries posted twice a year, however this is done retrospectively and is not a preventative control.
 We recommend that the Authority introduce preventative controls for the approval of journals.
-Managementresponse We have previously attempted to address this issue by installing an authorisation process with limits attached i.e. the Senior Accountant could authorise up to £20K, and the Head of Finance could authorise up to £100K.
+Management response We have previously attempted to address this issue by installing an authorisation process with limits attached i.e. the Senior Accountant could authorise up to £20K, and the Head of Finance could authorise up to £100K.
 Anything greater would have been approved by the Treasurer.
 This was unsuccessful as journals were being allocated for authorisation incorrectly.
 We will contact Capita to see where they are with rectification of this issue.
-Medium Our work on journals work noted that there is no authorisation limit on posting journals, therefore journal users are not restricted by the value they post.
+Medium posting journals, therefore journal users are not restricted by the value they post.
 We recommend implementing a structure/policy on authorisation limits.
-Managementresponse See above.
-Medium Our work on journals noted that there were a number of journals that appear to have been posted by the Head of Finance.
-On following this up it was ascertained that this was not the case and was due to a systems bug.
-We recommend that Integra be updated to remove this bug.
-Management response We have requested the latest software release which fixes the issue.
+Management response See above.
+Medium appear to have been posted by the Head of Finance.
+On following this We recommend that Integra be updated to remove this bug.
+Management response systems bug. up it was ascertained that this was not the case and was due to a systems bug.
+We have requested the latest software release which fixes the issue.
 This will be installed by 13th August 2021.
+Medium The code requires that where areas of estimation uncertainty are disclosed the note should set out the impact of changes to the key We recommend that the Authority enhance the note 4 disclosure, to meet the requirements of the code. assumptions on the values within the financial statements.
+Management response This recommendation will be addressed as part of the 2021/22 accounts preparation.